-Have you ever wondered what are microbes?
+Have you ever wondered what microbes are?
 Are they.… animals?
 Bacteria?
 Consumers?
 Thanks to Google, we know you have!
 We found the most commonly searched microbial questions, from A to Z, and put them to Rob DeSalle and Susan Perkins, curators of the Museum's new exhibition about the human microbiome.

 With a tip of our hat to geologist Miles Traer at Stanford for the inspiration, here are their lightning-round answers to the internet’s burning questions about the wild world of microbes.